 Pouring Oil and Grease the Drain

 It’s natural to think of disposing used cooking oil or grease from pots and pans through your kitchen drain; after all, it’s liquid, right?
-Unfortunately, that isn’t always the case as oil and grease have a nasty tendency to coagulate within your pipes and form a barrier that prevents water escaping into your sewer line.
+Unfortunately, that isn’t always the case as oil and grease have a nasty tendency to coagulate within your pipes and form a barrier that prevents water from escaping into your sewer line.